Building an Oware Engine and a Ladder of RL Agents

 Round-robin, 100 games per pair, fixed time budgets per agent.
 The final Elo table:

-Three things in there are worth not glossing over.
+Three rows in that table are worth not glossing over.

-PPO underperforms DQN by 245 Elo.
-Annoying but consistent with the entropy/league diagnosis above: PPO got good at beating its league and never punched up against the external d4 anchor.
+The third is PPO trailing DQN by 245 Elo.
+Annoying but consistent with the entropy and league diagnosis above.
+PPO got good at beating its league and never punched up against the external d4 anchor.

 This is the table that determines what is actually playable in a browser: